gkroesc/Shroff_lab/Image_processing/Rotate_and_Slice/README.md

 **Image Rotation**

-This program requires you to enter the degrees that the image must be rotated to get the embryo into canonical oreintation
+This program requires you to enter the degrees that the image must be rotated to get the embryo into canonical orientation

 This is easiest to determine using the [TransformJ](https://imagescience.org/meijering/software/transformj/) plugin for imageJ and following these steps:
 1. Starting with z,  determine the rotation angle in degrees for the image to be in the correct oreintation on the z axis